 Fordham University has been honored as a leader in social innovation education with a designation as “changemaker campus” by Ashoka, a global association of leading social entrepreneurs.

 With the designation, Fordham joins a network of 25 other universities and colleges around the nation that are dedicated to changing the world through social innovation.
 Other members include fellow Jesuit schools Boston College and Marquette University, and elite schools such as Princeton, Duke, Cornell, and Brown Universities.

 The College of Tlaxcala (Coltlax) is an institution for research and postgraduate education resources in the field of Regional Development, Public Policy and Public Management.
 Coltlax is committed to fair and sustainable development through postgraduate education and cooperation with governments, NGOs and Institutions of Higher Education, both local and international.

 Located in the central part of Mexico, in the State of Tlaxcala, Coltlax main research focus is on regional and local issues; it has a commitment to regional and local problems But at the same time it’s actively engaged in establishing partnerships with international organizations, research centers and universities with similar research and teaching aims.

 Spes Nova is a non-profit organization that was launched by Erick W. Rengifo and Steven Carlsen at Fordham University.
-Rengifo is the Director of the Center for International Policy Studies (CIPS) and Associate Professor in the Economics Department.
+Rengifo is the Director of the Center for International Policy Studies (CIPS) and Professor in the Economics Department.
 Steven Carlsen is a PhD Alumnus of the Economics Department.
 Spes Nova’s mission is to alleviate poverty in some of the poorest regions of the world by helping the working poor help themselves using micro credit, market development, and insurance.